-When you’re diagnosed with breast cancer, your doctor may discuss the stage of your breast cancer.
-Staging is a way of classifying the extent and severity of your disease.
-Doctors use this information to help determine the best treatment options for you.
+When you’re diagnosed with breast cancer, your doctor will likely discuss the stages of breast cancer with you.
+Breast cancer staging is a way of classifying the extent and severity of your disease.
+Doctors use this information to help determine the best breast cancer treatment options.

 There are five stages of breast cancer.
 These stages are determined based on the tumor size, lymph node involvement and whether the cancer has spread to another part of the body.

 Stage I through III can be broken down further into substages.
-American Cancer Society’s website has more in-depth information on cancer substages.
+Read more in-depth information about the TNM system and staging on American Cancer Society’s website.

 We do not recommend that you go on websites that provide prognosis and survival information based on your stage of breast cancer.
 Typically, such information is based on data that is 10 years old or older.
 Instead, talk with your doctor about your questions and concerns.